okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 If you receive the previous error, consult with the person in your organization responsible for generating certificates to determine whether your TLS certificate is a wildcard certificate.

-## Enable the custom domain

-Use the configuration wizard to walk through the steps to customize your Okta URL domain.
+### Use the configuration wizard to walk through the steps to customize your Okta URL domain.

 1. In the Admin Console, select **Settings**, and then **Customization**.
 2. In the **Custom URL Domain** box, click **Edit**.